maciejpirog/cpp-effects/doc/quick-intro.md

 };
 ```

 FP usually makes effect handlers syntactically quite similar to exception handlers.
 We take a different approach here: a handler can be defined by deriving from the `Handler` class.
-The definitions of "command" and "return" clauses are defined by overriding appropriate virtual functions in `Handler`, one for each command listed in the template parameter list.
+The user defines "command" and "return" clauses by overriding appropriate virtual functions in `Handler`, one for each command listed in the template parameter list.

 We can handle a computation as follows: